captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## ISAAC:
 Which is why he wrote one for you.
+---
+## ISAAC:
-“To the most noble and incomparable pair of bretheren.”
+“To the most noble and incomparable pair of brethren.”
+---
+## ISAAC:
 And it’ll work.
+---
+## ISAAC:
 And we’ll have our collection.
 ---
 ## JOHN:
 What your father would not do to ensure his own profit.
 ---
 ## ISAAC:
-Yes.
+Yes…
+--
-Ironically a career of pirating Master Shakespeare’s plays is going to pay to publish them as they should be.
+ironically, a career of pirating Master Shakespeare’s plays
 ---
+## ISAAC:
+is going to pay to publish them as they should be.
+---
 ## HENRY:
 That man would have to die to not get what he wants.
 ---
 ## ISAAC:
-In this case he did both.
+In this case, he did both.
 ---
 ## JOHN:
 What’s this?
 ---
 ## ISAAC:
 Last night.
+--
 In his sleep.
+--
 As soundly as a monk.
 ---
 ## ALICE: